jimwaldo/allstonTransport/README.md

-Starting with the enrollment.csv and class_time.csv files supplied by the registrar, and after appropriate cleaning with clean_csv.py and split_by_term.py, the first program to be run is split_by_term.py, that will split the enrollment and course time files into directories, one for each term, containing an enrollement.csv and course_time.csv file for the courses taught that term.
+Starting with the enrollment.csv and class_time.csv files supplied by the registrar, and after appropriate cleaning with clean_csv.py and split_by_term.py, the first program to be run is split_by_term.py, that will split the enrollment and course time files into directories, one for each term, containing an enrollment.csv and course_time.csv file for the courses taught that term.

 The next program to run is split_classes_students.py.
 This takes as input the